 App reuse and purchases

-According to Localytics, the average mobile app retention across all industries, is 25% after 90 days.
-Yes, most apps have have a large churn on 75% – irrespective of how good the app is or what it has to offer.
-Getting your users to the app post their first session is a challenge that app marketers still face.
+According to Localytics, the average mobile app retention across all industries is 25% after 90 days.
+Yes, most apps have a large churn of 75% – irrespective of how good the app is or what it has to offer.
+Getting your users to the app after their first session is a challenge that app marketers still face.
 Yes, user retention problems are for real!

-The primary reasons for a churn being the users found another app that seemed better to them, the app was unsuccessful at becoming his break time companion or it simply was able to engage the user at the right time while he was away.
+The primary reasons for a churn being the users found another app that seemed better to them, the app was unsuccessful at becoming their break time companion, or it could simply engage the user at the right time while they were away.

-We have spoken about how in-app and outside the app communication as well as engagement, is important to keep the users hooked.
-Be it using in-app chats, activity feeds or push notifications, app developers need to ensure they remain at the top of their user’s mind amidst all the market competition.
+We have spoken about how in-app and outside the app communication as well as engagement are important to keep the users hooked.
+Be it using in-app chats, activity feeds, or push notifications, app developers need to ensure they remain at the top of their user’s mind amidst all the market competition.

 While there are apps like Candy Crush and Game of War making millions out of their users, most apps face a challenge when it comes to converting their users into paying users.
 The first way out that a lot of users see is to look for another app that offers similar features for free – and that’s where the first app experiences a churn.

-Now one way of monetizing your app is to run multiple advertisements within – but then that puts your app at the risk of not being able to deliver a great experience.
+Now one way of monetizing your app is running multiple in-app ads – but then that puts your app at the risk of not being able to deliver a great experience.
 Another tactic that apps take to monetize from their users is blocking out a few features from the freemium model – this doesn’t interrupt the user’s experience and if implemented properly, converts higher.